Sean Lock

 Sean Lock (22 April 1963 – 16 August 2021) was an English comedian and actor.
-He began his comedy career as a stand-up comedian and in 2000 he won the British Comedy Award, in the category of Best Live Comic, and was nominated for the Perrier Comedy Award.
+He began his comedy career as a stand-up comedian.
+In 2000, Lock won the British Comedy Award, in the category of Best Live Comic, and was nominated for the Perrier Comedy Award.
 He was a team captain on the Channel 4 comedy panel show 8 Out of 10 Cats from 2005 to 2015, and on 8 Out of 10 Cats Does Countdown from 2012 until his death in 2021.

 Lock frequently appeared on stage, television and radio.
 His routines were often surreal and delivered in a deadpan style.
 He also wrote material for Bill Bailey, Lee Evans and Mark Lamarr.
 Lock was voted the 55th-greatest stand-up comic on Channel 4's 100 Greatest Stand-Ups in 2007, and he was upgraded to 19th in the updated 2010 list.
 He was a frequent guest on other panel shows, including BBC's Have I Got News for You, QI and They Think It's All Over.

 Early life

-Lock was born in Chertsey, Surrey, on 22 April 1963.
-His father, Sidney, worked in the building industry.
-His mother, Mary (née McCreesh), was from Cullaville, County Armagh.
-Lock, the youngest of four children, was raised in Woking, Surrey, where he attended St John the Baptist School.
+Lock was born in Chertsey, Surrey, on 22 April 1963, the youngest of four children.
+His father, Sidney, worked in the building industry; his mother, Mary (née McCreesh), was from Cullaville, County Armagh.
+Lock was raised in Woking, Surrey, where he attended St John the Baptist School.

 During Lock's teenage years, he watched art-house films on BBC Two, and named Andrei Tarkovsky's 1979 science-fiction film Stalker as one that affected him greatly.
-In 1981, he left education with a grade E in English A-Level.
+In 1981, he left education with a grade E in A-level English.
 Afterwards, his father got him a job stripping concrete panels off buildings.
 After spending seven years as a labourer, he travelled, taking on different jobs.
 For six weeks, he worked on a French farm as a goat herder and worked on a kibbutz in Israel.
 During this period, he also worked as a toilet cleaner and a Department of Health and Social Security office worker.
 During his work as a labourer, he developed skin cancer.